Written in collaboration with Bacon

 Generally, you want to play the mirror match passively.
 The first player to make a mistake is the one who loses in the mirror match.
 You should only attack when it is safe to do so but how do you determine this?
 Firstly, you will want to scout your opponent’s backrow by paying attention to delays during either players turn.
 Dkayed created a perfect delay guide which I have included in the appendix of this guide for you to reference while playing and also while reading this guide.
-Alternatively, you can use the skill I ranked as having the most utility, Mind Scan which will allow you to dominate the mirror match.
+Alternatively, Mind Scan which will allow you to dominate the mirror match.

 Note: The delay guide is useful even when using Mind Scan for when your LP drop below 3000.

-It is not safe to attack when you suspect Wall of Disruption, Impenetrable Attack, Mirror Wall or Super Rush Headlong (if their monster is face up) if you DO NOT have Enemy Controller or Impenetrable Attack yourself.
+It is not safe to attack when you suspect Wall of Disruption, Impenetrable Attack, Mirror Wall, Hallucigenia or Super Rush Headlong (if their monster is face up) if you DO NOT have Enemy Controller or Impenetrable Attack yourself.

 It is often not safe to attack if you suspect the opponent has their own Enemy Eontroller and Impenetrable Attack or if they control at least two Gladiator Beast monsters without Impenetrable Attack.

 It is safe to attack if you only suspect Sphere Kuriboh, Curse of Anubis, Windstorm of Etaqua, Super Rush Headlong (if opponent monster is face down) AND have some form of protection for a defense position Gladiator(s).

 It is often safe to attack into a suspected Enemy Controller if the opponent is not in a position to capitalise on an e-con take play in an attempt to get the opponent to waste the Enemy Controller.